Paul Mescal offers plenty of smiles, but few words, as he hits red carpet in Dublin

 Both received a winning smile from their son and hugs when he spotted them — and word on the carpet was that he was particularly conscious of making his way into the theatre on time tonight because of their presence.

-The young actor, who is credited with giving GAA shorts their moment in the fashion world, rocked a Simone Rocha leather duster outfit on the night, complete with a white shirt, black tie, black trousers, black leather boots and a gold earring.
+The young actor, who is credited with giving GAA shorts their moment in the fashion world, rocked a Simone Rocha leather duster outfit on the red carpet on the night, complete with a white shirt, black tie, black trousers, black leather boots and a gold earring.

 He's a welcome catch for any director or producer these days — legendary director Ridley Scott has handpicked him for the leading role in his long-awaited Gladiator sequel — butproducer Fodhla Cronin O'Reilly told the it was actually Mescal that reached out to them after getting a hold of the film's script.